awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_pipes/Readme.md

 To use this tutorial, you need the following:

-+ An AWS account.
++ An AWS account
-+ A Java IDE.
++ A Java IDE (this tutorial uses the IntelliJ IDE)
-+ Java 1.8 JDK or later.
++ Java JDK 1.8
-+ Maven 3.6 or later.
++ Gradle 6.8 or higher
-+ Set up your development environment.
-For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-basics.html).
++ Setup your development environment.
+For more information, see [Setting up the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html).

 To view pipelines in SageMaker Studio, you need to [set up an Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html).

 To use geospatial capabilities, [you need to use a supported Region](https://docs.aws.amazon.com/sagemaker/latest/dg/geospatial.html).

 You must download and use these files to successfully run this code example: